pagekit/docs/developer-basics/orm.md

 ```

-A few things to note:

-A model is a plain PHP class uses the trait `Pagekit\Database\ORM\ModelTrait`.
-If you are unfamiliar with traits, have a quick looks at the [official PHP documentation on traits](http://php.net/manual/en/language.oop5.traits.php).
-Basically it is a concept to pull certain behaviour into a class - similar to simple class inheritance.
+A model is a plain PHP class that uses the trait `Pagekit\Database\ORM\ModelTrait`.
+Traits allow to include certain behaviour into a class - similar to simple class inheritance.
 The main difference is that a class can use multiple traits while it could only inherit from one single class.

+**Note** If you are unfamiliar with traits, have a quick look at the [official PHP documentation on traits](http://php.net/manual/en/language.oop5.traits.php).

 The annotation `@Entity(tableClass="@my_table")` binds the Model to the database table `pk_my_table` (`@` is automatically replaced by the database prefix of your installation )